 | Architecture | Apple silicon only (Intel Mac not supported) |

-The UIKit > Deprecations section of the iOS & iPadOS 27 Beta Release Notes states the following:
+The UIKit > Deprecations section of the iOS & iPadOS 27 Beta Release Notes contains the following:

 Apps built with the latest SDK must adopt the scene-based life cycle or they fail to launch.